awsdocs/amazon-sagemaker-developer-guide/doc_source/lda.md

 ## Input/Output Interface<a name="lda-inputoutput"></a>

 LDA expects data to be provided on the train channel, and optionally supports a test channel, which is scored by the final model\.
 LDA supports both `recordIO-wrapped-protobuf` \(dense and sparse\) and `CSV` file formats\.
-For `CSV`, the data must be dense, and be of dimension *number of records \* vocabulary size*\.
+For `CSV`, the data must be dense and have dimension equal to *number of records \* vocabulary size*\.
+LDA can be trained in File or Pipe mode when using recordIO\-wrapped protobuf, but only in File mode for the `CSV` format\.

 For inference, `text/csv`, `application/json`, and `application/x-recordio-protobuf` content types are supported\.
 Sparse data can also be passed for `application/json` and `application/x-recordio-protobuf`\.
 LDA inference returns `application/json` or `application/x-recordio-protobuf` *predictions*, which include the `topic_mixture` vector for each observation\.